hdtodd/RPiTempLogger/README.md

-RPiTempLogger
+# RPiTempLogger
-Raspberry Pi CPU Core Temperature Logging Program
+## Raspberry Pi CPU Core Temperature Logging Program

 This program appends datetime-stamped recordings of Raspberry Pi CPU core temperatures as rows in an sqlite3 database.
 The program uses (creates if necessary) the sqlite3 database, creates a table for the data if necessary, and appends rows at regular periodic intervals.
-Use sqlite3 to view the data [ $sqlite3 MyPiTemps.db <cr> select * from PiCoreTemps; <cr> ].
+Use sqlite3 to view the data

+    $sqlite3 MyPiTemps.db
+    >select * from PiCoreTemps

 The package also includes a php page suitable as the foundation for a web site home page that displays a graphical presentation of the time/temp data, and the package includes a python program that will generate an html file for the graphical presentation.
 The installation is set to install the logging program as a daemon so that it is automatically started at boot time.